We’ve always worked from home.

 Working With Kids at Home

-Fortunately, one of our team members has extensive experience with this particular challenge.
-Front-end developer James has home-schooled his two sons since well before coronavirus, in addition to working full-time from home.
+One of our team members has extensive experience with this.
+Front-end developer James has home-schooled his two sons since well before coronavirus.
+And he works full-time from home.

 For James, the key is to remember that kids can’t focus for too long on anything.

-As any classroom teacher will tell you, no one under a certain age can reasonably be subjected to hours of focused activity, so it’s vital to break things up.
+As any teacher will tell you, no one under a certain age can handle hours of focused activity.
+It’s vital to break things up.

 James uses half-hour activities, with the daily goal of completing a certain number of them in tune with the kids’ natural rhythms.
 Complete an assignment, then go run around for a bit.
 Read this passage and discuss, then play for a few.

-It’s remarkably similar to the adult method of focused bursts interspersed with breaks, only with much shorter units of time.
+It’s remarkably like the adult method of focused bursts and breaks, only with much shorter units of time.

-As we mentioned in the ‘work space’ section, it’s crucial that the people in your household know where the boundary is between work and home.
+As we mentioned in the ‘work space’ section, it’s crucial that everyone in your household know where the boundary is between work and home.
 That includes the kids.

 Even if you need to be able to see the kids, make sure they know not to cross the “border” into your work space.
 Use breaks for some “water cooler” time with kids, but keep to the schedule.